Part of:Troubleshooting mobile hotspots for remote workers

 Hotspots are useful in providing secure remote Wi-Fi access when secured networks aren't available.
 They're also a great way to enable remote work and stay connected while on the go.
 For businesses, they provide a secure connection for employees to access corporate resources without worrying about risks on public Wi-Fi networks.

 With this technology, anyone can access the internet in places where traditional Wi-Fi connections aren't available or where an organization needs its data separated from an employee's home wireless network.
 In some scenarios, this can even eliminate a VPN on a personal network, routing all traffic through corporate-owned data plans and hotspots.
+However, hotspot performance still depends heavily on cellular signal strength and network coverage.

-Can a hotspot work with no service?
+Can a hotspot work without cellular service?

 How to troubleshoot hotspot connection issues

 If a remote user is experiencing issues with their mobile hotspot, there are a few troubleshooting steps IT admins can recommend to reestablish the connection.
+In some cases, users might see a hotspot connection but still have no internet access or only limited connectivity because the host device doesn't have a usable cellular signal.

 Check the Wi-Fi settings